Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ```

 ## Chaining credentials:
-`ChainedTokenCredential` links multiple credential instances to be tried
+[`ChainedTokenCredential`][chain_cred_ref] links multiple credential instances
-sequentially when authenticating.
-The following example demonstrates creating a
+to be tried sequentially when authenticating.
+The following example demonstrates
-credential which will attempt to authenticate using managed identity, and fall
+creating a credential which will attempt to authenticate using managed identity,
-back to a service principal if a managed identity is unavailable.
-This example
+and fall back to a service principal if a managed identity is unavailable.
+This
-uses the `EventHubClient` from the [`azure-eventhubs`][azure_eventhubs] client
+example uses the `EventHubClient` from the [`azure-eventhubs`][azure_eventhubs]
-library.
+client library.

 ```py
 from azure.eventhub import EventHubClient